NiltonDutra/NiltonDutra/README.md

 I started writing my first lines of code in 2019, since then I've become more fascinated and passionate about the universe of programming and technology every day, so every day I learn new things about programming whether through videos, books or documentation.

+I look for work in short development cycles, based on the Agile method.
+This keeps expectations clear and focused on the task at hand.

+Planning 🔁 Development 🔁 Testing

 *   🌍  I am from Brazil 🇧🇷
 *   ✉️  You can contact me at nilondutra@me.com.
 *   🧠  I'm learning more about Javascript, React and Node.js.